-Anyone who does go to Spain should educate themselves on travel requirements, pandemic restrictions, and any rules in place, like wearing a mask.
+Anyone who plans a trip to Spain should educate themselves on the local pandemic situation and follow any rules in place.
 This can feel overwhelming, which is why we recommend reaching out to a local in Spain who can make things clear.

 Barcelona offers visitors a thrilling combination of beaches, breathtaking architecture, and bountiful restaurants and bars.
-It’s a wonderful place to visit in Spain and — outside of coronavirus risks — is quite safe.
+It’s a wonderful place to visit in Spain and is quite safe.